-Taking into account the fire prevention measures observed at the time of this assessment, it is considered that the hazard from fire (likelihood of fire) at these premises is: MEDIUM In this context, a definition of the above terms are as follows: Insert Comments: Low Risk N/A Unusually low likelihood of fire as a result of negligible potential sources of ignition Medium Normal fire hazards (e.g. potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls High Risk Lack of adequate controls applied to one or more significant fire hazards
+Taking into account the fire prevention measures observed at the time of this assessment, it is considered that the hazard from fire (likelihood of fire) at these premises is: MEDIUM In this context, a definition of the above terms are as follows: Low Risk Insert Comments: Unusually low likelihood of fire as a result of negligible potential sources of ignition Normal fire hazards for this type of occupancy.
+Medium Normal fire hazards (e.g. potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls High Risk Lack of adequate controls applied to one or more significant fire hazards such as to result in significant increase in likelihood of fire